pro123123-1-1/Portfolio/stage 3/Stage3.md

 3. **Django API**:
    - Authenticates consumer.
    - Validates that each product belongs to the specified farm.
-   - Checks `DailyCapacity` for each product/date to ensure requested quantity + reserved ≤ max.
+   - Checks `Quantity` for each product/date to ensure requested quantity + reserved ≤ max.
    - If valid, creates `Order` and `OrderItem` records with `status = PENDING`.
 4. **Django API** calls Moyasar to initiate payment, creates a `Payment` record with `status = INITIATED`.
 5. **Moyasar** returns a payment URL/token.